GregSutcliffe/puppet-gitolite/README.md

       keydir   => 'puppet:///modules/test/puppet-keys',
     }

-See `test/*` for examples of the config file and keys directory.
+See `tests/*` for examples of the config file and keys directory.

+# TODO

+* Don't include the src.tgz in the module (tiny though it is)

 # Contributing